TonyKennah/PluckierOdds/README.md

 and two file will be created in the project root folder:

-   yyyy.mm.dd.ODDS.data
+   - yyyy.mm.dd.ODDS.data
-   yyyy-mm-dd.ODDSlatest.data
+   - yyyy-mm-dd.ODDSlatest.data

-   These files will conatin a list of hoorse names with current odds (seperated by a #):
+   These files will contain a list of hoorse names with current odds (seperated by a #):

         Emilys Choice#11.5
         Montauk Memoirs#2.08